ntxn/Node.js-Bootcamp/natours/README.md

   -Mongoose is all about model.
 Model is like a blueprint used to create documents (comparable to Classes in JS).
 Model is also used to do CRUD operations.
 To create a model, we need a Schema.
 Schema is used to describe the model, set default value, validate data, etc.

   - ### Step 1: Create a schema:

-    Basic Schema: use `mongoose.Schema` to specify a schema for the data
+    -Basic Schema: use `mongoose.Schema` to specify a schema for the data

     ```js
     const tourSchema = new mongoose.Schema({
       name: String,